JacekJagosz/Easythreed-X1-PrusaSlicer-config/README.md

 You could make extruder "smarter" using linear advance, but that needs firmware changes.
 Instead whis makes head stop less, so the problem is less visible.
 *this could lead to worse prints if your frame isn't rigid enough, but causes no problems on mine* *helps: corner bulging*

+### Filament start G-code tweaks
+They are executed later, after the nozzle is fully heated up and just before start of the print.

+**Purge line** stabilizes the filament flow at the start of the print, can be tweaked if it needs to be longer or sticks too much to the bed, or removed entirely if not needed.
+[Taken from u/Alyex227's profile](https://www.reddit.com/r/EasyThreeD/comments/i7r90j/backlash_fix_easythreed_x1_mini_marlin_20_files/). *helps: filament buildup on the nozzle after heating up, and no extrusion on start of the print*

-**Getting rid of Z belt slack** - If you suffer from heavy *elephant foot* and first layers that are squished too much, you can add this to start G-code after `G28`:
+**Getting rid of Z belt slack** - If you suffer from heavy *elephant foot* and first layers that are squished too much, you can add this before or after purge line:
 ```
+G1 Z0
-G1 Z0.2 E2 F300
+G1 Z0.2
-G92 E0 Z0
+G92 Z0
 ```
 This is helpfull if your printer has loose Z axis belt and on first few layers the head wouldn't really move up because those moves would only take out slack from the belt.
 This command should stretch it and take slack out before the print.
-[Tip taken from Nerys' video](https://www.youtube.com/watch?v=IyCipO-2HYU) *helps: first layer squishing*
+Start with Z0.2, but increase it untill you get good results, [u/calex2 needed Z1.0 to get good results.](https://www.reddit.com/r/EasyThreeD/comments/izu3lz/prusaslicer_profile_for_x1_extensive_explanation/g7ihmh0/) [Tip taken from Nerys' video](https://www.youtube.com/watch?v=IyCipO-2HYU) *helps: many first layers squishing*

 ## PS
 I'm open for suggestions, please comment what you think, what I could improve and how well did it work for you.
 Open issues if you have any ideas.